“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 The key is that these systems are proactive—you design them for your benefit.
 That’s a world apart from the algorithms others set for us for their gain, like TikTok’s endless feed or YouTube’s auto-play, which are engineered to keep us scrolling, not thriving.

 Imagine not relying on willpower at 10pm in front of the fridge.
 This used to be me sometimes, but now I have a specific system in place instead.
-I follow 16/8 hour-fasting routine, so after dinner at 7 or 8pm I simply do not eat again until 16 hours the next day.
+I follow 16/8 hour-fasting routine, so after dinner I simply do not eat again until at least 16 hours have passed.
 Fasting is an important element in my routine to sleep better, be healthier, feel better, and live longer.
 So, I won’t compromise that with a 10pm snack.

 Algorithmic living in such a complicated domain such as food and health is not about losing freedom to choose your snack—it’s about freeing yourself from the most common traps your mind sets for you.
-In my experience, once those traps are gone, you have more energy for creativity, relationships, and the parts of life that actually matter.
+In my experience, once those traps are gone, you reclaim attention for creativity, relationships, and the parts of life that actually matter.

 Algorithmic living applied to food is not meant to take away your freedom—it’s meant to free yourself from the most common traps of the mind.
 Photo by Stefan Vladimirov on Unsplash.